yeungon/In-JavaScript-we-trust/README.md

 #### Answer: C

-The code above does nothing special.
-However it is in a complicated way on purpose.
-First, we have a class named "HocCoBan" with methods and one property.
+The code above is nothing much special.
+However it is written in a complicated way on purpose.
+First, we have a class named "HocCoBan" with two methods and one property.
 Then we add another method `split` using the tradional way (via `prototype`).
+Note that `class` in JavaScript is simply a syntactic sugar of `function` given that `typeof  ClassName` return `function`.

-When we call the method `split`, we pass the argument empty string to it.
+When we call the method `split`, we pass the an empty string to it.
 This method then call other methods.
 The flow is as follows:

 `split("")` ==> `this.getSlice("")` ==> `this.getName("")` ==> `this.name.split("")`.
 Here `split` is a built-in function that convert a string to an array.